colleen-davies/CourseraDataProject/CodeBook.md

     of the normalized magnitude of the body acceleration Jerk signal measured by the accelerometer in g/s.
-54. `timeBodyGyroMagstd`: numeric; \[-1,1\]; the standard deviation of the normalized magnitude of the body acceleration signal measured by the gyroscope in rad/s.
+54. `timeBodyGyroMagstd`: numeric; \[-1,1\]; the standard deviation of the normalized magnitude of the body angular velocity signal measured by the gyroscope in rad/s.
-55. `timeBodyGyroJerkMagstd`: numeric; \[-1,1\]; the standard deviation of the normalized magnitude of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+55. `timeBodyGyroJerkMagstd`: numeric; \[-1,1\]; the standard deviation of the normalized magnitude of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
 56. `freqBodyAccelstdX`: numeric; \[-1,1\]; the standard deviation of the normalized X component of the result of applying a FFT to the